Nairobi, Kenya – On Monday, Kenya’s electoral commission announced Deputy President William Ruto as the winner of its August 9 polls.

-In its campaign, Ruto’s camp maintained that Kenyatta was distracted afterwards and deviated from the agreed governance agenda.
+In its campaign, Ruto’s camp maintained that Kenyatta was distracted afterward and deviated from the agreed governance agenda.

 Public debt has risen under the Kenyatta administration, from Sh1.89 trillion ($21.95billion then) in 2013 to Sh8.59 trillion ($71.85 billion) now, as it relied on loans for much-needed infrastructure projects.
 Unemployment is also high, leading to frustration among Kenyans, two-thirds of whom are under the age of 35.